 Maintaining a sustainable forest that has many users while securing economic, social and environmental benefits requires a lot of input and planning.
 The process starts with knowing what that forest looks like now and determining what the forest should look like into the future.
 That first step is completed as part of the Forest Management Plan (FMP).
 The FMP paints the big picture many years in advance.
 As the planning process continues a variety of other plans are created that gradually include more detailed information.
 The final step in the planning process is the Forest Harvest Plans.
 These plans are so detailed they can specify where the ribbons go within a harvest block and identify buffers to protect forest values like watercourses.
-Having public input early in the process is crucial in ensuring that the following, more detailed plans honor the overall values of the people, communities, companies and other stakeholders that have a vested interest in a healthy forest.
+Having public input early in the process is important to assist Al-Pac in following more detailed plans that honor the overall values of the people, communities, companies, and other stakeholders that have a vested interest in a healthy forest.

 Note: When considering Al-Pac’s forest plans remember that Al-Pac’s forest management operating year does not follow the calendar year (January to December).
 Al-Pac’s forest management operating year runs from May 1st to April 30th.

 All of Al-Pac’s forest plans from the Forest Management Plan through to the Forest Harvest Plans can be accessed within the various sections below.
 To request more information or to provide input on Al-Pac's forest plans, please click here.